By John Beattie

 The coronavirus outbreak continues to reach new milestones, the New York Times reports, disrupting businesses across the globe.

 Apple, Starbucks and Ikea have closed their stores in China.
 Other brands have kept stores open, but are seeing “deserted” shopping malls as people stay home to prevent further spread of the virus.
 Brands that rely on Chinese manufacturing for their products could see delays or other disruptions in the coming months if factories remain offline.

-If your organization is like most, you’ve discussed the escalating coronavirus outbreak and what it might mean for your organization.
+If your organisation is like most, you’ve discussed the escalating coronavirus outbreak and what it might mean for your organisation.
 Some of you may have already decided that employees will simply work from home, or that your business continuity plans will cover you.